tjmisko/ChallengeLog/readme.md

-# Tristan is currently at 13.19 hours!
+# Tristan is at 14.6 hours this week!
 * Tristan started work at: 2024-05-19 14:34:15
 * Tristan stopped work at: 2024-05-19 15:26:58
 * Tristan started work at: 2024-05-19 19:25:40